mfidino/mfidino.github.io/blog/_posts/2021-9-10-autologistic_multistate_occupancy.md

 where *x*, our left eigenvector, is a non-zero row vector that satisfies the equation above, *A* is a *n* by *n* matrix (the TPM), and <span>$$\lambda$$</span> is an eigenvalue, which is a special scalar associated to a system of linear equations that ensures the equality above holds.

 A *n* by *n* matrix has *n* eigenvectors and *n* eigenvalues.
-However, in our purposes we only need the first of each, which brings me to another unique property of TPMs, the leading eigenvalue of a TPM is always 1.
+However, for our purposes we only need the first of each, which brings me to another unique property of TPMs, the leading eigenvalue of a TPM is always 1.
 This means that to calculate the left eigenvectors for a TPM we don't need to worry about the eigenvalue <span>$$\lambda$$</span>.
 Therefore,

 $$